christina245/Retrocodex---Replit/replit.md

 - Typeform integration for fact submission (external link)
 - Buy Me a Coffee for donations (external link)
 - Social media platforms (Instagram, Bluesky, X/Twitter) for engagement

+**SEO Implementation**
+- Reusable `SEO` component at `client/src/components/SEO.tsx`
+- Sets document title, meta description, canonical URL, and Open Graph tags
+- Applied to all pages with custom titles and descriptions editable in each page's TSX file
+- Dynamic pages (SingleFactPage, SingleBlogPage) use content data for meta tags
+- Search and tag pages use `noIndex` to prevent duplicate content penalties
+- Loading/error states have fallback SEO with `noIndex`

 **Future Integrations**
 - User authentication system (schema exists but not implemented)